divergentmedia/divergentDocumentation/EditReady/EditReady.md

 ## Framerate ##

-If your audio format is set to "none", EditReady will allow you to adjust the output framerate of your file during conversion.
+EditReady allows you to adjust the output framerate of your file during conversion.
 This is sometimes called conforming.  **This setting adjusts the playback rate of your media**, it does not add or remove frames from your footage.
 This setting is especially useful when creating "slow motion" footage with a source that shoots at 60 or 120 frames per second (or higher).
+Framerate adjustment is not available when using "passthrough" settings.

 # LUTs #